twsla

 -t, --timeRange string Time range

-You can narrow down the log by specifying the simple filter, regular expression filter and time range.In the current version, it is an inverted filter when you start with a simple filter with an argument.
+You can narrow down the logs by specifying a simple filter, regular expression filter, and time range.
+In the current version, it acts as an inverted filter when starting with a simple filter argument.

 $twsla search -f fail